handresen/mariagdkdoc/pages/authoring_setup.md

 $ ruby -v
 ```

+The reported ruby version should be 2.3.xx.
+If another version is reported, jekyll may not run.

 ### Install Jekyll
 Cd to mariagdkdoc folder retrieved from github.
 The *Gemfile* in this directory is required to setup Jekyll correctly.